mscws/cws-caseworker-parent-portal/README.md

 [User Guide](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Caseworker-Parent-Portal-Prototype-User-Guide)

-## Unisys - MS Child Care Provider Search Prototype
+## Unisys - MIssissippi Child Care Provider Search Prototype
 # Project Overview

-The purpose of the MS Child Care Provider Search project is to provide an online search tool that supports case workers and parents needs to easily locate child care providers throughout the state.
+The purpose of the Mississippi Child Care Provider Search project is to provide an online search tool for case workers and parents to easily locate child care providers throughout the state.
 In addition to our participation in the Case Worker Web Conference, the project team utilized the Unisys 'Interfaces' design framework for this prototype.
 At a high level, our design approach incorporated the following steps:

 * Conducted qualitative research via focus groups, individual interviews and observations comprised of Mississippi residents in an effort to understand needs gather a wide-ranging span of ideas.
 * Conducted quantitative research using surveys and telephone interviews to quantify attitudes and opinions in effort to formulate features to be considered in the design of the search page.
-* Created initial user interface documented as wireframes.
+* Created an initial user interface documented as wireframes.
-* Identified user stories to form initial product backlog.
+* Identified user stories to form the initial product backlog.
-* Developed fully interactive prototype web/mobile application.
+* Developed the fully interactive prototype of the web/mobile application.

 ## Architecture